restatedev/sdk-java/README.md

 implementation("io.opentelemetry:opentelemetry-exporter-otlp:1.38.0")
 ```

-And then configure it in the Restate builder:
+And then configure it in the endpoint builder:

 ```java
 .withOpenTelemetry(AutoConfiguredOpenTelemetrySdk.initialize().getOpenTelemetrySdk())